IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Temporarily restore an archived object

 A `POST` request issued to an object with query parameter `restore` to request temporary restoration of an archived object.
+A `Content-MD5` header is required as an integrity check for the payload.

 An archived object must be restored before downloading or modifying the object.
 The lifetime of the object must be specifed, after which the temporary copy of the object will be deleted.

 There can be a delay of up to 15 hours before the restored copy is available for access.
 A HEAD request can check if the restored copy is available.